 Whether you’re a fan or not, country music has some of the most prolific lyrics about life’s ebb and flow.
-In between the songs about Mama, trains, prison, fishin’, drinkin’, trucks, divorce and hell raisin’ there are other songs that touch the heartstrings.
+In between the songs about Mama, trains, prison, fishin’, drinkin’, trucks, divorce, and hell raisin’, there are other songs that touch the heartstrings.
 One such song was recorded in 2001 by Diamond Rio.
 The title?
-One More Day written by songwriters Jamie Jones, John Keller, Jason R. Pinnock and Gary St. Clair is a masterpiece about the time we spend, or wish we had with our loved ones.
+One More Day was written by songwriters Jamie Jones, John Keller, Jason R. Pinnock, and Gary St. Clair is a masterpiece about the time we spend or wish we had with our loved ones.
 If you’ve never heard the ballad here’s the first line and chorus:

 Last night I had a crazy dream

 I simply wished for one more day with you!

 One more sunset, maybe I’d be satisfied

 But then again, I know what it would do

 Leave me wishing still for one more day with you

 One more day….

 In 2017 Scott McCreary recorded his hit, Five More Minutes, not long after the death of his grandfather.
 One of the lines: